Erik1007/mildew-detection-project/README.md

 * [Numpy](https://numpy.org/) is used to handle and manipulate multi-dimensional arrays, including providing a wide set of mathematical functions to operate on those arrays.

-* [Matplotlib](https://matplotlib.org/) is used for data visualization including embedding plotts in Jupyter notebooks.
+* [Matplotlib](https://matplotlib.org/) is used for data visualization including embedding plots in Jupyter notebooks.

 * [Plotly](https://plotly.com/) is used for plotting data, functions, and to add animation to data visualization.

-* [Scikit-learn](https://scikit-learn.org/stable/) contains tools used for data processing, predictive analysis, specifially used in this case to train the machine learning models for classification.
+* [Scikit-learn](https://scikit-learn.org/stable/) contains tools used for data processing, predictive analysis, specifically used in this case to train the machine learning models for classification.

-* [Seaborn](https://seaborn.pydata.org/) is a high-level intetrface for statistical graphics and it offers numerous built-in themes for styling Matplot graphics.
+* [Seaborn](https://seaborn.pydata.org/) is a high-level interface for statistical graphics and it offers numerous built-in themes for styling Matplot graphics.

 * [Tensorflow](https://www.tensorflow.org/) is used to filter out corrupt images or missing data during image processing.